2022 Bratislava shooting: Perpetrator

-The day prior to the attack, Twitter account NTMA0315 published statements including "I have made my decision", "it will be done" and "Race First.
+The perpetrator was identified as 19-year old Juraj Krajčik (28 July 2003 – 13 October 2022).
+The day prior to the attack, Twitter account NTMA0315 owned by Krajčík, published statements including "I have made my decision", "it will be done" and "Race First.
 Always".
 It also posted links to an original manifesto with extremist far-right anti-semitic, homophobic and transphobic views.
 In addition to Twitter, the murderer also posted his pictures on 4chan.
+His Twitter account had been suspended by the time the perpetrator's body was discovered.

-The Twitter account also contained several selfies of a teenage man, Juraj Krajčík, later identified as the perpetrator, including one from August 2022 in front of Tepláreň and another one in front of the home of the Prime Minister Eduard Heger, whom he also mentioned as the top priority target in his manifesto.
-In addition to the prime minister, the manifesto mentioned other politicians as targets, including the former education minister Branislav Gröhling and the opposition leader and former prime minister Robert Fico.
+The Twitter account also contained several selfies of himself, including one from August 2022 in front of Tepláreň and another one in front of the home of the Prime Minister Eduard Heger, whom he also mentioned as the top priority target in his manifesto.
+In addition to Heger, the manifesto mentioned other politicians as targets, including former Minister of Education Branislav Gröhling and opposition leader and former Prime Minister Robert Fico.

-The perpetrator's father had previously ran in the 2020 Slovak parliamentary election as a candidate for the nationalist right-wing party Homeland.
-According to Matej Medvecký, a counter-extremism expert, the murderer had also subscribed to the ideology of Accelerationism, supported by terrorist groups such as Atomwaffen Division.
+According to Matej Medvecký, a counter-extremism expert, the murderer had also been active in Terrorgram communities and subscribed to the ideology of accelerationism, supported by terrorist groups such as Atomwaffen Division.

 Manifesto

 Just a few hours before the attack, links to a 65-page long manifesto were posted on Twitter.
-In the document, the author does not provide their name, claiming it is not of importance and "will be known later anyway", but identifies himself as a man of Slovak origin born on July 28, 2003, who has decided to "execute an operation" against "the enemies of the white race".
+In the document, the author does not provide their name, claiming it is not of importance and "will be known later anyway", but identifies himself as a man of Slovak origin born on 28 July 2003, who has decided to "execute an operation" against "the enemies of the white race".

-The manifesto blames Jews and LGBT people for "causing harm to white people" and celebrates mass murderers, including Anders Breivik and the perpetrators of Christchurch mosque shootings and Poway synagogue shooting.
+The manifesto blames Jews and LGBT people for "causing harm to white people" and celebrates far-right murderers, including Anders Breivik, Brenton Tarrant and John Earnest.
 The manifesto mentions the author's hatred for Islam as his first politically incorrect position.
 The text also attributes COVID-19 pandemic and vaccination measures to a "Jewish plot to train the white race to be obedient" and denies the Holocaust.
 It also glorifies a 22-year-old Slovak man in particular, known on Telegram as Slovakbro, who was arrested by the police in May 2022 for promoting right-wing extremism and calling for the overthrow of the democratic system in Slovakia by means of sabotage and terrorism.

 The Telegram group known as Terrorgram was mentioned in his manifesto, and credited with "Building the future of the White revolution, one publication at a time."

-Suicide

-Juraj Krajčík shot and killed himself a short time after October 12.